supertechguy/passwd.trade/README.md

 3. Choose an expiration time.
 4. Click **Generate Link**.
 5. Send the link to your recipient.
-6. Share the password with the recipient through a different channel.
+6. Share the secret with the recipient through a different channel.
-7. The recipient opens the link, enters the shared password, and clicks **Decrypt**.
+7. The recipient opens the link, enters the shared secret, and clicks **Decrypt**.

 ## Security Notes